 How and when did you first become interested in the markets?

 Life presents us with many challenges.
 Sometimes it is not until we are challenged that we take a step back and look at our lives to evaluate what is important and what we need to do.
 My challenge, and when I became interested in the markets, was after hurting my back at work.
-I now have two bulging discs and the realisation that I cannot work in the steel industry indefinitely.
+I now have two bulging discs and the realization that I cannot work in the steel industry indefinitely.
 Many 45-year-olds in physically demanding jobs tend to look at the future and not be happy with what you see if you have no other plan than to keep doing what they have always done.
 I needed an alternative source of income to replace my wage, and following my injury I had the motivation to make it happen.